-Individual part Team part Description Gibb's reflective model nappened within the first half of the Feelings Gibb's reflective model How do you feel about the Challenge overall?
+Individual part Team part Description Gibb's reflective model What have you done so far?
+What I programme? happened within the first half of the Gibb's reflective model How do you feel about the Challenge overall?
 About your performance, contribution to the research etc.?
 How do you feel about the team performance and the development of the Challenge from the team's perspective?